bu-cisl/DynamicSyntesisNetwork/README.md

 * The model will perform descattering on all test data and save results in the folder 'test_results'

-# multiple-scattering beam propagation model
+# Multiple-scattering beam propagation model
-The multiple-scattering simulator can be found in the following repository: https://github.com/bu-cisl/Large-Scale-3D-Holographic-Imaging-with-Beam-Propagation
+The multiple-scattering simulator can be found in the following repository:

+https://github.com/bu-cisl/Large-Scale-3D-Holographic-Imaging-with-Beam-Propagation

 ## Dependencies
 **environment.yml** lists dependencies used to run this code on a machine with 128GB RAM and an Nvidia RTX-8000 GPU.